 - Stay with pets.
 If crated, they depend on you for food and water.
 Don’t leave pets in vehicles.

-- Keep your emergency kit in that room with you (food, water, litter, meds, etc).
+- Keep your emergency kit in that room with you (food, water, medications, litter, meds, etc).

 - Know your pet’s hiding places.
-That’s where they may run; keep them with you.
+That’s where they may run, so make sure to keep them with you.

 - Secure exits and cat doors so pets can’t escape into the storm.